|Interim Program Director:

 Dentists graduated from American Dental Association (ADA) Commission on Dental Accreditation (CODA) accredited Dental Schools are eligible for admission to the Advanced Education Program in Oral and Maxillofacial Surgery.

-We only accept candidates who are U.S. Citizens or Permanent Residents.
+We only consider candidates who are U.S. Citizens or Permanent Residents.

 NBME CBSE: The National Board of Medical Examiners (NBME) Comprehensive Basic Science Examination (CBSE) is required for all OMS applicants who have received only a pass/fail on Part I of the National Dental Boards in order to apply to the Oral and Maxillofacial Surgery Program.
 The AAOMS will offer the NBME CBSE.